ataiva-software/vertex/docs/security/security-guidelines.md

-# Eden DevOps Suite Security Guidelines
+# Vertex DevOps Suite Security Guidelines

-This document provides comprehensive security guidelines and best practices for the Eden DevOps Suite.
+This document provides comprehensive security guidelines and best practices for the Vertex DevOps Suite.
 It covers various aspects of security including authentication, authorization, data protection, network security, and more.

 ## Table of Contents